Grassroots Groundwater Quality Trend Data Program

 Recruitment Response/Participants

-A total of 388 landowners indicated their willingness to participate in the well monitoring program (Figure 2 below).
+A total of 388 landowners indicated their willingness to participate in the well monitoring program (Figure 2, left).
 This is a success rate of 49.8%, higher than the initial estimate of 35%.
 Anticipating a drop in participation over the 5 year period, the Center for Watershed Science and Education plans to sample all 388 wells the first year in hopes that there is still a minimum of 240 well samples by the end of the final year of the project.

 Figure 2.